olegccc/lm-router/README.md

 app.listen(80);
 ```

-Then the client can look like this:
+And our client can look like this:

 ```javascript
 var app = angular.module('app', ['lm-router']);